ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_kcs.rst

 Implementation
 --------------

 The implementation is such that application to other datasets, regions, etc. is relatively straightforward.
 The description below focuses on the reference use case of Lenderink et al., 2014, where the target model was EC-Earth.
 An external set of EC-Earth data was used, for which 3D fields were available as well.
-However, for reproducibility, and because of problems with the EC-Earth data in CMIP5, we replaced the target model with CCSM4.
-The percentile ranges still reflect the values for EC-Earth, though.
-These would have to be tuned again for CCSM4.
+In the recipe shipped with ESMValTool, however, the target model is CCSM4, so that it works out of the box with ESGF data only.

 In the first diagnostic, the spread of the full CMIP ensemble is used to obtain 4 values of a *global* :math:`{\Delta}T_{CMIP}`, corresponding to the 10th and 90th percentiles for the M and W scenarios, respectively, for both MOC and EOC.
 Subsequently, for each of these 4 *steering parameters*, 30-year periods are selected from the target model ensemble, where :math:`{\Delta}T_{target}{\approx}{\Delta}T_{CMIP}`.